Hand in Hand updates M&E with help from Johnson & Johnson

 - Assess and articulate the key health outcomes that Hand in Hand could anticipate from its programming;

 - Identify and prioritize core health indicators to be collected by Hand in Hand, and;

-- Develop a data collection plan for Hand in Hand Eastern Africa’s program, and facilitate learnings so that the Afghanistan program can replicate the process.
+- Develop a data collection plan for Hand in Hand Eastern Africa’s programme, and facilitate learnings so that the Afghanistan programme can replicate the process.

 This project arrived at opportune time: Hand in Hand was already in the process of reviewing our M&E frameworks, tools and templates.

 The technical bit

 The changes come after TCC, generously sponsored by Johnson & Johnson’s Healthy Future 2015 initiative, reviewed Hand in Hand Eastern Africa’s strategic plans and core documents to create a logic model incorporating health related outcomes into Hand in Hand’s existing theory of change.
 Meanwhile, Hand in Hand M&E teams took the opportunity to include children’s education outcomes.

 Although Hand in Hand does not focus directly on either health or education, we expect our work in job creation – that is, boosting household incomes and women’s economic empowerment, and enabling more and better food consumption – will lead to outcomes including the prioritisation of household health and education.
 This expectation, backed by a growing body of case studies, must now be tested against the evidence of what really happens amongst our membership as a whole.